Liftability and vanishing theorems for Fano threefolds in positive characteristic I: Introduction

 Section \ref{s Veronese} and Section \ref{s-rat3-Dol} are appendices of this paper.
 In Section \ref{s Veronese}, we extend some classical results on Veronese surfaces to arbitrary characteristics.
 If ${\rm char}\,k \neq 2$, then the classical method in characteristic zero works without any changes, whilst we need to modify some details in characteristic two.
 The main result in Section \ref{s Veronese} is used to show the existence of conics for the case $g=7$ (Subsection \ref{ss exist conic}).
 The main result of Section \ref{s-rat3-Dol} is to prove that $\dlog : \Pic X \otimes_{\Z} k \to H^1(X, \Omega_X^1)$ is an isomorphism if $X$ is a smooth projective threefold which is rational or birational to a smooth cubic threefold (Theorem \ref{t-rat3-Pic-Dol}).

-{\bf Acknowledgements.} The authors thank Katsuhisa Furukawa, Keiji Oguiso, Teppei Takamatsu, and Burt Totaro for answering questions and constructive suggestions.
+{\bf Acknowledgements.} The authors thank Emiliano Ambrosi, Jefferson Baudin, Katsuhisa Furukawa, Keiji Oguiso, Teppei Takamatsu, and Burt Totaro for answering questions and constructive suggestions.
 Kawakami was supported by JSPS KAKENHI Grant number JP22KJ1771 and JP24K16897.
 Tanaka was supported by JSPS KAKENHI Grant number JP22H01112 and JP23K03028.